omar908/ParquetReader/frontend/main/README.md

 ```
 # Dockerfile Hints

+>Note: `Dockerfile` is used for `docker-compose.yaml`

-## To build image from Dockerfile and add a `Tag` to it called my-react-vite-app-v1`
+## To build image from Dockerfile.standalone and add a `Tag` to it called my-react-vite-app-v1`
-`docker build -t my-react-vite-app-v1 .`
+`docker build -f Dockerfile.standalone -t my-react-vite-app-v1 .`

 ## To create a container based upon the created docker image and expose port 80 to local machine
 `docker run -p 80:80 my-react-vite-app-v1`